 There are cases where firearm smugglers and gun criminals have managed to get away with their crimes due to loopholes in the law surrounding firearms purchase and possession caused by short review periods.
 One such case was that of the church shooting in South Carolina where nine people were shot dead.
 The firearm was issued to a person after their three-day background check period expired.
 With much longer background check review periods, the government is able to conduct a thorough and exhaustive background check on a person before they are allowed to possess firearms in public.

-With such bills moving quickly through the House and into the Senate, there is hope for the reduction of gun-related crimes and deaths in the U.S. If you’re planning to purchase a firearm and need a quick background check to see if you have reasons to be denied a firearm, a simple people lookup will provide you with your complete history and interactions with the law.
+With such bills moving quickly through the House and into the Senate, there is hope for the reduction of gun-related crimes and deaths in the U.S. If you’re planning to purchase a firearm and need a quick background check to see if you have reasons to be denied a firearm, a simple people lookup will provide you with your publicly available details, as well as interactions with the law.